PASTOR THERON JACKSON

-Rev. Jackson is a graduate of Louisiana Tech University where he earned a Bachelor’s Degree in Business Management.
-He has a Master’s Degree and an Honorary Doctorate Degree from Louisiana Baptist University.
-He has also completed studies at Texas A&M University and Harvard University.
-Rev. Jackson has recently completed the Certificate in Fund Raising Management from Indiana University.
+In addition to Jackson’s local ministry, he has received numerous honors and degrees.
+A graduate of Louisiana Tech University, he received a Bachelor’s Degree in Business Management and he received his Master’s of Divinity from the United Theological Seminary in Dayton, OH.
+He holds a Master’s Degree and an Honorary Doctorate Degree from Louisiana Baptist University.
+Jackson also has had opportunities to do further studies at Texas A&M University and Harvard University.
+In addition, Dr. Jackson completed the Certificate in Fund Raising Management from Indiana University.

 A great believer in community involvement, Jackson is very active in numerous associations including Kappa Alpha Psi Fraternity, a board member of the Metropolitan Planning Commission, Vice Moderator of the 13th District Baptist Association, President of the Baptist Minister’s Fellowship of Shreveport-Bossier City area, and he has initiated numerous ministries to minister health, education, and financial welfare of the community.

 Some former positions held includes: He served on the City Council from 2002 through 2006 and was the chairman in 2004, President of the 13th District Baptist Association Congress of Christian Education, President of the Baptist Minister’s Fellowship of Shreveport-Bossier City area, board member of Habitat for Humanity, Shreveport Chamber of Commerce, National Advancement for the Association of Colored People, YMCA, President of the Shreveport Minority Business Council, board member for Sci-Port Discovery Center, and lastly a board member for the Caddo Council on Aging.